michaelschwarz/Ajax.NET-Professional/README.md

 - Download the latest Ajax.NET Professional
 - Add a reference to the AjaxPro.2.dll (for the .NET 1.1 Framework use AjaxPro.dll)
-- Add following lines to your web.config, either for Integrated IIS pipeline mode
+- Add following lines to your web.config if you are using Integrated IIS pipeline mode:

 ```XML
 <configuration>